 Kim Hyldahl, CEO and founder, MOS MOSH and MOS MOSH Gallery

-MOS MOSH has been working with the same denim manufactures in Turkey from its beginning in 2010.
+MOS MOSH has been working with the same denim manufacturers in Turkey from its beginning in 2010.
 We have seen a dramatic change in the industry, making it a place where almost anything is possible in terms of sustainability.
 At the same time, the complexity of denim from the point of view of fibers, wash, treatments and trim makes it really challenging to define what a sustainable pair of jeans might look like.
 For us, the main focus going forward is reducing the amount of water use to zero.

-It feels like these last years of focus on sustainability are now paying off, with a variety of fabrics made from post-consumer fibers.
-Most recently we have been experimenting with recycled elastane. the end of the day sustainability is also about creating beautiful product with high durability.
+It feels like these last years of focus on sustainability are now paying off, with a variety of fabrics made from post-consumer, recycled or organic fibers.
+Most recently we have been experimenting with recycled elastane.
+At the end of the day, sustainability is also about creating beautiful product with high durability.

 Paul Marciano, Chief Creative Officer, GUESS?, Inc.